2020PB/police-brutality/reports/Texas.md

 ### Police fire upon protesters seeking medical help | June 2nd

-Volunteer medics were advised to bring a critically wounded protestor to the police line for medical attention and were subsequently fired upon.
+Volunteer medics were advised to bring a critically wounded protester to the police line for medical attention and were subsequently fired upon.

 tags: medic, shoot, protester